-A law called The California Fostering Connections to Success Act (AB 12) has made important changes to foster care.
-If you’re in foster care at age 18, you have the option to stay in foster care until age 21 – and even if you leave foster care, then change your mind, you may have the option to go back into foster care until 21.
+In California, if you’re in foster care at age 18, you have the option to stay in foster care until age 21.
+Even if you leave foster care, then change your mind, you may have the option to go back into foster care until you reach 21.

 Who is eligible to re-enter extended foster care?

 If you are between 18 to 21 and you were in foster care (or had an open case in the dependency court) on your 18th birthday, you qualify.

 What if I was adopted or in a legal guardianship when I turned 18 years old?

 If you were adopted or placed in a legal guardianship, you still may be eligible for extended foster care if your legal guardian/adoptive parent passes away or is no longer supporting you.
 There are two organizations with lawyers who can help you figure out if you qualify for extended foster care: the Alliance for Children’s Rights, and the Children’s Law Center.

 To get started, call the Department of Child and Family Services (DCFS) 800.540.4000.
 If you were on probation, and had a probation officer supervising your case, call 213.351.0243.
 Tell them you need help re-opening your foster care case.
 Make sure you give them information about how they can contact you.

 You will be asked to complete two important documents to re-open your case:

 - A Voluntary Re-entry Agreement (VRA, SOC 163) saying that you want to come back into foster care.